AFg6K7h4fhy2/Re-TDWMFC-2024/notebooks/model_descriptions.md

 > \]
 >
 > Note that different choices for the interaction functions between population and state are definitely possible, e.g., the nonlinearities may also carry different powers for \(S\) and \(N\).
 Here we have effectively applied the principle to start with the simplest non-trivial case of a direct production interaction leading to the terms \(SN\).

-[^dwm]: Wittmann, Lukas, and Christian Kuehn.
-"The Demographic-Wealth model for cliodynamics."
-Plos one 19, no. 4 (2024): e0298318.

-[^dfm]: Turchin, Peter.
-"Historical dynamics: Why states rise and fall."
-(2018): 121-131.